Home - HomeschoolMath.net

 There is a short lesson on Perimeter, and then lessons on Area of parallelogram and triangle, on into area of trapezoids, hexagons, octagons, and ratios of area (31-41).

 Usually math texbooks concentrate on problems of calculating the area of figures with their dimensions given.
 RightStart Geometry worksheets (most of the time) only give the student the figures - he has do the measuring himself, plus decide WHAT to measure, or if any helping lines are needed.
+This 'hands-on' approach is sure to make those area formulas to stick better in the child's memory.

 And I'm not meaning those were the only kinds of problems on the worksheets - no by far.
-The problems aare very variable.
+The problems are very variable.
 For example, on area of octagons, the student is to SHOW many different ways to FIND the area of the octagon, without any calculations.
 Or, on ratios of areas, the student is to draw figures with some same dimensions as the given figure, but half or twice the area (or vice versa).

 Then come sections on angles (lessons 42-47), congruent triangles (48-50), and medians in triangles (51-53).
 The discussion here is on explorative basis, discovering the properties and theorems.